Get a death certificate

 You might need a death certificate if you're administering someone's estate or applying for a funeral grant from Work and Income or ACC.

-Recently, there have been media reports about changes to the information displayed on death certificates.
 From 5 November 2018 death certificates will include the age and sex of each of the deceased’s children, including children who died before their parent.
 The names of the deceased’s children will not be listed on death certificates.

 You’ll need a death certificate when:

 - you or a lawyer is winding up or administering the estate of someone who's died